College roundup: Freshman leads Oklahoma past No. 3 Wichita State

 (2) MICHIGAN STATE 86, OAKLAND 73: Cassius Winston scored 19 points, and Michigan State (10-1) went on a 12-2 run late in the second half to hold off Oakland (6-5) at Detroit.

-(6) MIAMI 59, GEORGE WASHINGTON 50: Dewan Huell scored 15 points, Lonnie Walker IV had 13 and Miami (9-0) used a fast start to beat George Washington (5-6) at Washington.
+(6) MIAMI 59, GEORGE WASHINGTON 50: Dewan Huell scored 15 points, Lonnie Walker IV had 13 and Miami (9-0) used a fast start to beat George Washington (5-6) in Washington.

 (8) KENTUCKY 93, VIRGINIA TECH 86: Kevin Knox scored 21 points, Hamidou Diallo added 20, including a big 3-pointer with 50 seconds remaining, and Kentucky (9-1) outlasted Virginia Tech (8-2) at Lexington, Kentucky, for its most significant victory this season.